 This project provides scholarships for poor children (50% girls) of rural villages in Burkina Faso.
 It gives them the opportunity to attend an agriculture-focused secondary school located in south western Burkina Faso.

-The LAP School was created specifically to provide technical and academic skills to its students.
+The LAP agricultural School was created specifically to provide technical and academic skills to its students.
 The curriculum is focused on the agriculture industry.
-The 4 year boarding school education graduates students prepared to make their way in a predominantly rural society as farm managers, farm owners, or in other capacities in the agro-industry.
+The 8 year boarding school education graduates students prepared to make their way in a predominantly rural society as farm managers, farm owners, or in other capacities in the agro-industry.
 Classroom curriculum consists of general studies, agronomy, animal husbandry, computer science courses and electives.

 Give the gift of stability in a time of instability.
 Set up an automatic, monthly gift now and get matched at 100%—because the COVID-19 pandemic has hurt us all, and it will take all of us to overcome it.
 Terms and conditions apply.